Textualize/textual/docs/introduction.md

 ## Type hints (in brief)

+!!! tip inline end

+    Type hints are entirely optional in Textual.
+We've included them in the example code but it's up to you wether you add them to your own projects.

 We're a big fan of Python type hints at Textualize.
 If you haven't encountered type hinting, its a way to express the types of your data, parameters, and return values.
 Type hinting allows tools like [Mypy](https://mypy.readthedocs.io/en/stable/) to catch potential bugs before your code runs.

 The following function contains type hints: